Boys Don't Cry (2000 film): Plot

-Kuba in the trunk phones Oskar and wants him to call the police, but Laska, who is smoking marijuana with his friends (Bąbel and Surfer) picks up instead.
+In the trunk, Kuba calls Oskar but Laska, who is smoking marijuana with his friends, picks up instead.
 Laska and friends claim that they will help him alone without the police's help.
 After they come to the place of the planned crime, Fred is angry at Grucha and throws out Grucha's last cigarette, as he does not allow him to smoke in his car.
 Kuba lends his own cigarette, which is actually a marijuana joint, which Laska has given to him prior.
-Grucha starts to behave unreasonably, meanwhile Fred starts laughing at Grucha's pink sweater with a pear (a visual pun, grucha means "pear" in polish), which was a gift from Angelika whom he got to know at the club shortly before the shootout.
-When it is time for Kuba to be killed by Fred, Grucha kills Fred instead for joking about his sweater.
-Meanwhile, when Laska and friends are driving to help Kuba, they are stopped by a police patrol.
-The policemen are drunk and have to come home, so the boys have to tow a police car.
-Later the boys, due to being high, think that they are being chased by the police, so they speed up to the maximal speed.
+Grucha starts to behave unreasonably, while Fred starts laughing at Grucha's pink sweater with a pear on it, which was a gift from Angelika, whom he met at the club shortly before the shootout.
+When it is time for Fred to kill Kuba, Grucha kills Fred instead for joking about his sweater.
+Meanwhile, as Laska and friends are driving to help Kuba, they are stopped by police.
+The policemen are drunk and go home, so the boys have to tow a police car.
+Later the boys, being high, think that they are being chased by the police, so they go to maximum speed.
 A tow rope snaps and the police car lands directly at place of the crime, also hitting Fred's car and revealing that the luggage with the money was in the trunk of Fred's car all along.
-The policemen arrest Grucha.
+The police arrest Grucha.

 When Kuba is at the airport, leaving to France, he meets his rector Rudolf, who is leaving to Milan.
 He finds out from him that Zajączek made problems because he does not like Kuba personally and he also does not like Kuba's father, who is a world-class conductor and Rudolf's friend.
-Zajączek was also very angry when he found out about Kuba's success during his stay in the US, so in his fury he caused a car accident.
-Kuba then meets Oskar and Lili, who have started a relationship.
-Lili is also pregnant.
-Bolec decides to end with the gangster life and begins a career in music.
-Laska and his friends mistakenly drive to the Baltic Sea.
+Zajączek was also very angry when he found out about Kuba's success during his stay in the United States, so in his anger he caused a car accident.
+Kuba then meets Oskar and Lili, who have started a relationship after she becomes pregnant.